Browser Location, Distance Tool and Other APEX Map Region Attributes

-I often hear the same questions: "Can we show our current location on the map?", "Can we measure the distance between objects?"
+I often hear the same questions: "Can we show our current location on the map?" and "Can we measure the distance between objects?"
 The answers can be found in the "Attributes" tab of our Map region.
-The component has eight attributes that can effectively improve our map.
+This component has eight attributes that can significantly enhance our map's functionality.

-Mousewheel Zoom - Zoom in or out by using the mouse wheel.
+Mousewheel Zoom – Zoom in or out using the mouse wheel.

-Rectangle Zoom - Zoom the map to an area by drawing a rectangle onto the map.
+Rectangle Zoom – Zoom to a selected area by drawing a rectangle on the map.

-Scale Bar - Display a scale bar on the map (lower left corner).
+Scale Bar – Display a scale bar in the lower left corner of the map.

-Overview Map - Display an overview map in the lower right (lower right corner).
+Overview Map – Display a small overview map in the lower right corner.

-Get Browser Location - Get the user's current location from the browser.
+Get Browser Location – Retrieve the user's current location from the browser.

-Distance Tool - Allows end users to measure distances between points on the map.
+Distance Tool – Enables end users to measure distances between points on the map.

-The Circle Tool attribute is useful if we want to implement the functionality of selecting multiple objects on the map.
-Later in this article I will show and explain how to do this.
-We will use our 'Have been' application from the previous article.
+The Circle Tool attribute is useful for implementing the functionality of selecting multiple objects on the map.
+Later in this article, I will show and explain how to do this.
+We will use our "Have Been" application from the previous article.

-As I mentioned earlier (or rather, as the "Help" tab in Oracle APEX tells us) - The Circle Tool allows end users to draw a circle on the map.
+As I mentioned earlier (or rather, as the "Help" tab in Oracle APEX explains): The Circle Tool allows end users to draw a circle on the map.
 When finished, an event is triggered, so that the circle can be processed by Dynamic Actions or JavaScript code.
-So, implementing multi-object selection shouldn't be difficult.
-Additionally, thanks to the Oracle documentation, we get information about events that we can handle using DA and JS: link
+Therefore, implementing multi-object selection shouldn't be difficult.
+Additionally, Oracle documentation provides information about events that can be handled using Dynamic Actions and JavaScript: link

-Let's start!
-First, create a Hidden Item called P800_GEOJSON - in this item, we will store the GeoJSON of the circle created using the Circle Tool.
-Then create a dynamic action and configure it as follows:
+Let’s get started!
+First, create a Hidden Item called P800_GEOJSON – in this item, we will store the GeoJSON data of the circle created using the Circle Tool.
+Then, create a dynamic action and configure it as follows:

 Identification